Kareemarab/FFNN-for-Smart-Grid-System/README.md

 #### 4. Data Postprocessing

 ### Usage - How To
-> figure it out lol
+> figure it out loll